octarinesec/octarine-operator/README.md

 make deploy IMG={IMAGE_NAME}
 ```

-* View [Developer Guide](docs/developers.md#deploying-the-operator-without-using-an-image) to see how deploy the source code without creating an image
+* View [Developer Guide](docs/developers.md#deploying-the-operator-without-using-an-image) to see how deploy the operator without using an image

 ## Data Plane Deployment